aaadhilll/byfoot-privacy/privacy-policy.md

 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.
+Device token asked for FCM

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons: